alddesign/crudkit/readme-installation.md

 * How to setup a virtual host on Apache: [Link](https://www.thegeekstuff.com/2011/07/apache-virtual-host/)

 ## CONFIGURATION
+CRUDKit comes with a default configruation that uses its **demo database**.
+Its highly recommended to start with this configuration as it also contains code examples. **If you use your own database, its not enough just to configure like shown below** - see [readme-howto](./readme-howto.md) afterwards:
 1. Edit "laravel-root-directory/.env" file.
 Set at least these values:
 * APP_NAME=Laravel
 * APP_DEBUG		true if testing, false in production